aoloe/scribus-project/image-rotation/image-rotation.md

 - implement the export as PNG image
 - implement the export as svg
 - add the command to the scripter API

+optionally:
+- add a setting (or a way) to rotate the frame without rotating the image inside of it